chrisdedman/weather_station/README.md

 * The project uses the OpenWeatherMap API to retrieve weather data.
 Visit their website for more information: [openweathermap.org](https://openweathermap.org/).
 * This project was developed as a learning exercise for working with APIs, JSON parsing, and time manipulation in Go.
-* Feel free to customize this README description according to your project's specific details and requirements.